 RTML and Automated Spectral Followup

-SPRAT can accept observation requests formated in Remote Telescope Markup Language (RTML) which allows you to automatically trigger certain observations from within your own autonomous software.
-We provide a command line based utility which can format RTML packets for you, making it easy to integrate observing requests into a shell script or other data processing pipeline.
-For some use cases it might also be easier for users to upload all their observing requests from the command line instead of using the phase2ui.
-The facility is available to all users who have TAG-awarded time allocations.
-Please contact us if this sounds of interest and we can provide full user instructions.
+SPRAT can accept observation requests formatted in Remote Telescope Markup Language (RTML), which allows you to automatically trigger certain observations from within your own autonomous software.
+We provide a command-line-based utility which can format RTML packets for you, making it easy to integrate observing requests into a shell script or other data processing pipeline.
+For some user cases it might also be easier for users to upload all their observing requests from the command line instead of using the Phase2UI.
+The RTML facility is available to all users who have TAG-awarded time allocations.
+Please contact us if this sounds of interest, and we will provide full user instructions.